ewhicher/matter/content/collections/pov/ux-of-ai.md

             text: exponentially
           -
             type: text
             text: ".
-We're all playing catch-up – trying to get a grip on how we should use them and what we want them to do" -
+We're playing catch-up – trying to get a grip on how we should use them and what we want them to do for us"
+  -
     id: lieldais
     text: